guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

 * If the ResourceTemplate is already managed by a Policy, the distribution status of the Resource Template remains unchanged, regardless of whether the Policy has been modified or a higher-priority Policy applied.
-* When a user submits a change to a ResourceTemplate, if there is a matchable higher priority Policy in the system, the ResourceTemplate will follow the Policy to adjust its distribution states; otherwise, if the previous matching Policy is modified, the ResourceTemplate will also follow the modified Policy to adjust the distribution states.
+* When a user submits a change to a ResourceTemplate, if there is a matchable higher priority Policy in the system, the ResourceTemplate will follow that Policy to adjust its distribution states; otherwise, if the previous matching Policy is modified, the ResourceTemplate will also follow the modified Policy to adjust the distribution states.

 ## Motivation